Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Disentangling Impurity Models with Gaussian MPS Circuits

 \subsection{Transforming the Hamiltonian}

 The speed of a DMRG calculation depends on the entanglement of the state being calculated.
-But the approach of the previous section would not yield faster ground state calculations since the state was computed before the transformation was ever used.
-In this section, we exploit the dual nature of fermionic Gaussian circuits as both many-body quantum circuits and single-particle basis transformations \cite{Fishman:2015} to transform the Hamiltonian before starting any DMRG calculations.
-It is not obvious this will work, as the more complicated form of the transformed Hamiltonian could offset gains from the less entangled state.
+But the approach of the previous section would not yield faster ground-state calculations since the state was computed before the transformation was ever used.
+In this section, we exploit the dual nature of fermionic Gaussian circuits, as both many-body quantum circuits and single-particle basis transformations \cite{Fishman:2015} to transform the Hamiltonian before starting any DMRG calculations.
+It is not obvious that this will work, as the more complicated form of the transformed Hamiltonian could offset gains from the less-entangled state.
 But the tradeoff turns out to be very favorable.

-To transform the Hamiltonian, we interpret the GMPS circuit as a ``matrix circuit'' of sparse Givens rotation matrices (Eq.~\ref{eq:Givens}) multiplied together to form a unitary single-particle transformation $R$.
+To transform the Hamiltonian, we interpret the GMPS circuit as a ``matrix circuit'' of sparse Givens rotation matrices [Eq.~\ref{eq:Givens}] multiplied together to form a unitary single-particle transformation $R$.
 Using the definition $f_r = \sum_{j} R_{r j} c_j$ of the fermion operators in the transformed basis, the quadratic part of the Hamiltonian transforms as

 As in the previous section, any matrices (or ``matrix gates'') in $R$ that act on the impurity are dropped from the circuit.
 This choice keeps the impurity part of the Hamiltonian $H_\text{imp}$ precisely the same after the change of basis and keeps the interaction $U$ term local.